 Get your evening out off to a good start with some of the vibrant colours and fun flavours on the cocktail menu.
 Strawberry and lychee daiquiri or a chocolate martini, anyone?
 Or you can keep things a bit more civilised with a fragrant, blooming Jasmine flower tea.
 (I vote daiquiri.)

 The restaurant is spacious and the interior reflects the traditional Thai menu of Rumwong with lots of decorative wall panelling and even a khantok inspired room - a Northern Thai dining style where you dine at low tables sat on cushions.
 Something to make for a memorable romantic meal!

 I hope today's blog post has got you planning ahead on your next romantic evening out or Valentine's Day meal in Guildford, Surrey, or at the very least given you some ideas of independent restaurants to visit when next in Guildford!

-If you're an independent business owner wanting to renovate your restaurant, find out here how Studio SK can help you transform your restaurant interior.
+If you're an independent business owner wanting to renovate your restaurant, you can find out more about my hospitality interior design service and how Studio SK can help you transform your restaurant interior.

 (Cover image: Roman Odintsov via Pexls)